Ecclesiastical Commissioners: History

-The constitution of the commission was amended by the Ecclesiastical Commissioners Act 1840 and subsequent acts, to consist of the two archbishops, all the bishops, the deans of Canterbury, St Paul's, and Westminster, the Lord Chancellor, the Lord President of the Council, the First Lord of the Treasury, the Chancellor of the Exchequer, the Home Secretary, the Lord Chief Justice, the Master of the Rolls, two judges of the admiralty division, and certain laymen appointed by the crown and by the archbishop of Canterbury.
+The constitution of the commission was amended by the Ecclesiastical Commissioners Act 1840 (3 & 4 Vict. c.
+113) and subsequent acts, to consist of the two archbishops, all the bishops, the deans of Canterbury, St Paul's, and Westminster, the Lord Chancellor, the Lord President of the Council, the First Lord of the Treasury, the Chancellor of the Exchequer, the Home Secretary, the Lord Chief Justice, the Master of the Rolls, two judges of the admiralty division, and certain laymen appointed by the Crown and by the archbishop of Canterbury.
 The lay commissioners were required to be members of the Church of England, and to subscribe a declaration to that effect.
-The crown also appointed two laymen as church estates commissioners, and the archbishop of Canterbury one.
+The Crown also appointed two laymen as church estates commissioners, and the archbishop of Canterbury one.
 These three were the joint treasurers of the commission, and constituted, along with two members appointed by the commission; the church estates committee, charged with all business relating to the sale, purchase, exchange, letting or management of any lands, tithes or hereditaments.
 The commission had power to make inquiries and examine witnesses on oath.
 Five commissioners were a quorum for the transaction of business, provided two of them were church estates commissioners; two ecclesiastical commissioners at least had to be present at any proceeding under the common seal, and if only two were present they could demand its postponement to a subsequent meeting.
-The schemes of the commission having, after due notice to persons affected thereby, been laid before the king in council, could be ratified by orders, specifying the times when they should take effect, and such orders when published in the London Gazette had the same force and effect as acts of parliament.
+The schemes of the commission having, after due notice to persons affected thereby, been laid before the king-in-council, could be ratified by orders, specifying the times when they should take effect, and such orders when published in the London Gazette had the same force and effect as acts of Parliament.

-The recommendations of the commission recited in the act of 1836 are too numerous to be given here.
-They include an extensive rearrangement of the dioceses, equalization of episcopal income, providing residences, etc. By the act of 1840 the fourth report of the original commissioners, dealing chiefly with cathedral and collegiate churches, was carried into effect, a large number of canonries being suspended, and sinecure benefices and dignities suppressed.
+The recommendations of the commission recited in the Ecclesiastical Commissioners Act 1836 are too numerous to be given here.
+They include an extensive rearrangement of the dioceses, equalization of episcopal income, providing residences, etc. By the Ecclesiastical Commissioners Act 1840 the fourth report of the original commissioners, dealing chiefly with cathedral and collegiate churches, was carried into effect, a large number of canonries being suspended, and sinecure benefices and dignities suppressed.